 In addition, Scott Ryan '13 made his second-straight cross country national championship appearance after claiming his first PAC title.

-In the spring, Marek guided the men's track & field team to a second-place finish at the PAC Championships.
+That spring, Marek guided the men's track & field team to a second-place finish at the PAC Championships.
 The women garnered third place.
 W&J took home 10 conference individual championships and four of the six league athlete of the year awards, including all three men's honors.

 2012 graduate C.J.
 Corcoran qualified for the NCAA Division III Outdoor Championships and placed 19th in the javelin event.
 During the indoor season, 2012 graduate Taylor Hockman earned a spot in the long jump national championship field and finished 11th overall.